Dynamically tuneable helicity in twisted electromagnetic resonators: Magneto-Electric Coupling and Mode Mixing

-In our earlier work~\cite{Bourhill_twisted_anyon_cavity_2023}, it was emphasized that TE/TM degeneracy requires a cross-section belonging to the dihedral group of regular polygons, such as the $1{:}1$ square.
+In our earlier work~\cite{Bourhill_twisted_anyon_cavity_2023}, it was emphasised that TE/TM degeneracy requires a cross-section belonging to the dihedral group of regular polygons, such as the $1{:}1$ square.
 This is indeed the case for the fundamental modes with $m=1$ and $n=1$, which are non-degenerate in a rectangular cross-section.
 However, for higher-order modes ($m\ge 2$ and/or $n\ge 2$), the standing-wave pattern divides the cross-section into $m\times n$ antinodal cells.
 In the rectangular resonator geometry shown in Fig.~\ref{fig:geometry}, the aspect ratio is close to $2{:}1$.
 In this case, the $m=2$ mode effectively partitions the cross-section into two nearly square subdomains ($a/2 \approx b$).
 Each subdomain effectively behaves like a local $1{:}1$ cavity.
 This sub-cell symmetry therefore produces TE/TM pairs with closely matched transverse wavenumbers, enabling the near-degeneracy required for strong mode mixing even in non-square geometries.

-The TE$_{1,1,16}$ mode also acquires $\mathscr{H}_i$ through self-interference induced by the geometric asymmetry introduced by the twist.
-Figures~\ref{fig:Modes}(c) and (d) illustrate how this self-interference gives rise to handedness in the TE$_{1,1,16}$ mode, as evidenced by the non-perpendicular $\vec{E}$ and $\vec{H}$ vectors.
+We confirm this quantitatively using Eq.~\eqref{eqn:k_perp} obtaining $k_{\perp}=485.295~\mathrm{m}^{-1}$ for the TM$_{2,1,0}$ mode and $k_{\perp}=488.474~\mathrm{m}^{-1}$ for the TE$_{2,0,1}$ mode.
+These values correspond to a relative difference of only $\frac{\Delta k_\perp}{\bar{k}_\perp} \approx 0.655\%$.

-The generation of these helical modes was confirmed through finite element method (FEM) simulations of a twisted resonator with a rectangular cross-section of dimensions $35.48$ mm by $16.1$ mm and total length $l=312.3$ mm.
-These dimensions were chosen to match a corrugated twisted waveguide that was purchased commercially.
-The corresponding eigenfrequencies are plotted in Fig.~\ref{fig:eigenmodes} as a function of $\phi$, with color indicating $\mathscr{H}_i$ as defined in~\eqref{eqn:helicity}.
+The generation of these helical modes was confirmed by parametrically twisting the FEM simulated WR-137 rectangular resonator shown in Fig.~\ref{fig:Modes}.
+The corresponding eigenfrequencies are plotted in Fig.~\ref{fig:eigenmodes} as a function of $\phi$, with color indicating $\mathscr{H}_i$.
 Notably, the $\psi^\pm_{m,n,p}$ eigenmodes rapidly acquire $\mathscr{H}_i$ even for small twist angles \(\phi\).

+In addition to this TE-TM mode hybridisation mechanism, certain modes in the WR-137 cross-section resonator acquire nonzero $\mathscr{H}_i$ via a higher-order effect.
+Specifically, self-interference arising from the geometric asymmetry introduced by twisting the resonator can generate finite $\mathscr{H}_i$ in modes such as the TE$_{1,1,16}$ mode.
+The FEM-simulated $\vec{E}_\perp$ and $\vec{H}_\perp$ field distributions for this mode in the absence of twist are shown in Fig.~\ref{fig:Modes}(e).
+As the resonator is twisted to $\phi = \tfrac{10\pi}{9}$ (see Fig.~\ref{fig:Modes}(f)), the $\vec{E}_\perp$ and $\vec{H}_\perp$ components are no longer strictly orthogonal, indicating that the mode has acquired finite handedness.